department-of-veterans-affairs/va.gov-team/products/va-mobile-app/features/rx-refill/usability-testing/conversation-guide.md

 ## Pharmacy Landing Screen - 5 minutes

 Thank you for sharing that.
 Now, we're going to take a look at a few things in a prototype that we’re developing for the VA Mobile App.
 If you have the prototype link handy, feel free to pull that up now and share your screen.
-If you don’t have the link I can send it in the chat as well.
+I'm also sending the link in the Zoom chat now.

 [Figma prototype](https://www.figma.com/proto/ftl8JoMu8OrGw1I8wiLCn6/Rx-Refills-Wireframes?page-id=1226%3A18701&node-id=1226%3A18714&viewport=-179%2C620%2C0.34&scaling=min-zoom&starting-point-node-id=1226%3A18714)